DataJuggler/ExcelerateWinApp/README.md

     // Example WorksheetInfo objects
     WorksheetInfo info2 = new WorksheetInfo();<br>
     info2.LoadColumnOptions = LoadColumnOptionsEnum.LoadAllColumnsExceptExcluded;<br>
     info2.Path = workbookPath;

+    // Set the SheetName for info2<br>
+    info2.SheetName = 'States";

     // Example load Worksheet
     Worksheet addressWorksheet = ExcelDataLoader.LoadWorksheet(workbookPath, info);
     Worksheet statesWorksheet = ExcelDataLoader.LoadWorksheet(workbookPath, info2);

-4. Load your list of objects
+5. Load your list of objects

     // Examples loading the Address sheet from MemberData.xlsx List<Address> addresses = Address.Load(addressWorksheet);
     List<States> states = States.Load(statesWorksheet);

-5. Perform updates on your List of objects
+6. Perform updates on your List of objects

    For this example, I inserted a column StateName into the Address sheet in Excel and added a few state names manually.
 You must add a few entries so the data type can be